From Global to Local: A Scalable Benchmark for Local Posterior Sampling: Results

 \paragraph{RMSPropSGLD and AdamSGLD are less sensitive to step-size.}

-Figures \ref{fig:relative-error-results-100M}, \ref{fig:relative-error-results-10M}, \ref{fig:relative-error-results-1M} and \ref{fig:relative-error-results-100K} display the mean relative error (averaged over different networks generated from the model class) versus the step size of each sampler.
+\Cref{fig:relative-error-results-10M} displays the mean relative error (averaged over different networks generated from the model class) versus the step size of each sampler.
 While all samplers seem to be able to achieve empirically unbiased LLC estimates (relative error = 0) for \emph{some} step size, RMSPropSGLD and AdamSGLD have a wider range of step size values which produce accurate results.
 For SGLD, at the step size values where the relative error is close to zero, a significant fraction of the LLC estimates are also diverging.
-In experiments on language models (\cref{fig:llm-rmsprop-vs-sgld}), RMSPropSGLD is also stable across a wider range of step sizes .
-This results in more consistent LLC estimates compared to SGLD.
+The same pattern holds across the other model classes (\cref{sec:deep-linear-network-appendix-additional-results}).

 \paragraph{RMSPropSGLD and AdamSGLD achieve a superior mean-variance tradeoff.}